B-Galati/monolog-sentry-handler/README.md

 At the end, it's not possible to report silenced error with the bundle which can be problematic if you want to be aware of problems without making your app crashed.

+### What about contributing it to the Monolog project?

+As per this [comment](https://github.com/Seldaek/monolog/pull/1334#issuecomment-507297849), Monolog project does not accept new handler with 3rd party dependencies.

+>For new handlers with third-party dependencies IMO the right way is to publish as a third-party package,
+>with requires on monolog and on whichever dependency is needed.
+>It lets Composer resolve everything which makes more sense really.

 ## Contributing

 Fork me.